 The Group participated in the ECB Stress Test of 2023, the results of which were published by the ECB on 28 July 2023.
-For further information please refer to the 'Risk and Capital Management Report' of the 'Interim Financial Report 2023.
+For further information please refer to the 'Risk and Capital Management Report' of the 'Annual Financial Report 2023.

-Resumption of dividend payments
+Resumption of distributions